 Pre-Compression Evaluation

 The condition in which any powder or granules are subjected to some mechanical force is called compaction.
-These types of forces are required in the preparation of granulation and manufacturing of tablet dosage form.
+These types of forces are required in the preparation of granulation and the manufacturing of tablet dosage forms.
 As well as handling powder.

 The compression of the two-phase system (mainly solid and gas) due to applied force is known as compaction.
 Compression means a reduction in the bulk volume of the material (Powder) due to this, a result of displacement of the gaseous phase.

-While performing the Pre-compression evaluation of tablets, when an active ingredient is identified then one can focus on how the product will be formulated and by which way it is to be administered.
+While performing the Pre-compression evaluation of tablets, when an active ingredient is identified, one can focus on how the product will be formulated and by which way it is to be administered.

-Generally, stability, as well as solubility, affects these conditions of performance of any drugs.
+Generally, stability, as well as solubility, affects these conditions of performance of any drug.

 Whenever the first sample of any new drug is available, many experiments should be conducted to examine any suspicious problem area.

-If any defect or failure is fine, then the team should decide on some modification so that it can improve the overall drug properties.
+If any defect or failure is found, then the team should decide on some modification so that it can improve the overall drug properties.

 These modifications may provide an increase in chemical instability and bioavailability.
 The molecular form of the drug advancing from the pre-compression evaluation of tablets should have an actual chance of a successful drug development process.

-When the molecular form of the drug has been selected, then the objective of this phase is to determine the physical and chemical properties that will help in developing a safe, effective, and stable formulation including the greatest bioavailability.
+When the molecular form of the drug has been selected, the objective of this phase is to determine the physical and chemical properties that will help in developing a safe, effective, and stable formulation, including the greatest bioavailability.

 Evaluation (Pre-Compression )